ESB introduces charges for its fast electric car chargers

 ESB has unveiled pricing for its electric car public charging network, with both subscription and pay as you go models available.

-The scheme will introduce fees for its fast chargers initially, with users paying for use of the the 50kW from November 18th.
-The 150kW High Power hubs, which are due to be introduced next year, will be added to the fee paying subscriptions next.
+The scheme will introduce fees initially for its fast chargers, with users paying for use of the 50kW outlets from November 18th.
+A series of 150kW high power hubs, which are due to be introduced next year, will be the next to feature on the fee paying subscriptions next.

+Two price plans will be available for fast chargers.
+The pay as you go option will be charged at 33 cent per kWh.
+A separate membership model will cost €5 a month, with a reduced charging fee of 29 cent per kW.

+Drivers who sign up before the end of November will have the monthly fee waived for 12 months.

-More than 50 High Power Charging Hubs are set to be introduced on motorway and national road sites, with the capability of charging between two and eight vehicles at once, and giving up to 100km of electric driving range in about six minutes.
+More than 50 High Power Charging Hubs are set to be introduced on motorway and national road sites.
+They will have the capability of charging between two and eight vehicles at once, and delivering up to 100km of electric driving range in about six minutes.

 The standard (22kW AC) network will remain free while the network is upgraded, ESB said.